An Cliseam and Mulla bho Dheas

 1. Getting to Loch a' Mhorghain

-On the way to Clisham
+On the way to An Cliseam

 In the Outer Hebrides, the A859 travels through Harris and Lewis from Levenburgh to Tarbert and on to Stornoway.
 The Uig ferry from Skye arrives in the island at Tarbert.

 A few miles north of Tarbet, the A859 turns north-east and climbs to just under 200m above sea-level by Loch na Ciste.
-Between this loch and Loch a' Mhorghain is a long lay-by (which used to be part of the old road) and the route begins from close to here.
+Between this loch and Loch a' Mhorghain is a long lay-by (which used to be part of the old road) and the route to An Cliseam begins from close to here.

 The route ends at Bun Abhainn Eadarra, around 4km south-west of the start point, so ideally a bike could be left here or other transport arrangements should be made for the return back up the road.